SparkleButt747/FSAI_Simulation_C/docs/Target Architecture.md

 - **Simulation:** 2D top‑down isn’t sufficient.
 Add a minimal **3D renderer** that outputs synchronized stereo images matching real camera intrinsics/extrinsics.

 - **Swap to real‑world:** Replace `SimStereoCamera` → `RealStereoCamera`, and `SimVehicleModel` → `CAN/Hypermotive` with identical data contracts.

+- **Control:** Boundary assign removed.
+It only makes up a part of the cost function and the correct path through the cones can still be estimated without any color information.
+Backend of the pipeline was also simplified to use the existing racing algorithm instead of using a speed profile and LQR, Stanley etc. controllers for lateral and longitudinal.

 ---